scarletbright/avalanche-docs/docs/v1.0/en/tools/avalanche.js/managing-keys.md

-# Tutorial &mdash; Managing AVM Keys
+# Tutorial &mdash; Managing X-Chain Keys

 Avalanche.js comes with its own AVM Keychain.
 This keychain is used in the functions of the API, enabling them to sign using keys it's registered.
 The first step in this process is to create an instance of Avalanche.js connected to our Avalanche Platform endpoint of choice.